SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-On December 3rd in the USA, a few notable events and observances may occur:
+Here are some events that typically occur in the United States around December 3rd, although the exact date can vary slightly from year to year:

-- **International Day of Persons with Disabilities**: While this is a global observance, it is recognized and events may be held in the USA to promote the rights and well-being of persons with disabilities.
+- **National Disability Day**: Also known as the International Day of Persons with Disabilities, this day is observed to promote the rights and well-being of persons with disabilities in all spheres of society.
+Various events, workshops, and awareness campaigns might be held across the country.

-- **Christmas Season Events**: As it falls during the holiday season, various local Christmas and holiday events, such as parades, tree lighting ceremonies, and winter festivals, may take place across different
+- **Holiday Festivities and Markets**: Many cities and towns across the U.S
 ### Positive Qoute
 ------
-"Shine bright like the sun, because you are someone's 🌟 every single day! 🌞✨"
+"Every sunrise 🌅 brings a new opportunity 🌟 to shine bright ✨ and chase your dreams 💭!"